What is Mikage matsuri festival? 御蔭祭？

 The tender aspects is called “Nigi mitama (和魂)”.
 It gives us anything good like harvest.
 On the other hand, the evil aspects called “Aramitama (荒魂)” gives us anything bad like disasters.
 We put these Nigi mitama and Aramitama together and have a supreme state of Deity to prepare for important ritual like Aoi matsuri.

 Let me show you an example.
 The boy on his steed is “Kuze-kamagata chigo (久世駒形稚児)” in Gion matsuri festival.
-The Aramitama of Susanoo no mikoto, the Deity of Yasaka shrine is in the horse neck Kuze-komagata chigo holds in the breast.
+The Aramitama of Susanoo no mikoto, the Deity of Yasaka shrine is in the horse neck Kuze-komagata chigo holds in the chest.
 In the mail hall, the Nigi mitama and Ara mitama of Susanoo no mikoto come together.

 In Aoi matsuri, aramitama of the Deity of shimogamo shrine is born at Mikage shrine and Nigimitama waits for it at Shimogamo shrine.